-- 1.6: Development or change of use to a non-employment use will only be permitted when: - i) It would not detract from the employment use of the remaining sites in the area. - ii) The maximum amount of floorspace will remain in employment use as part of the scheme, unless it can be clearly demonstrated that retaining employment floorspace would prejudice the ability to satisfy criteria (iii) below. - iii) It is demonstrated that at least one of the following is met: - A) It will be small scale and complementary to the employment function of the area.
+Development or change of use to a non-employment use will only be permitted when: - i) It would not detract from the employment use of the remaining sites in the area. - ii) The maximum amount of floorspace will remain in employment use as part of the scheme, unless it can be clearly demonstrated that retaining employment floorspace would prejudice the ability to satisfy criteria (iii) below. - iii) It is demonstrated that at least one of the following is met: - A) It will be small scale and complementary to the employment function of the area.

-- B) There is no current or likely future demand for employment uses and it is not viable for the area, site or premises to be made suitable to meet current or likely future demand. - C) The site or use gives rise to a significant environmental problem and redevelopment or re-use for other uses is the only viable means by which mitigation can be achieved. - D) It is the only viable means of retaining a listed building. - E) Redevelopment for and/or change of use of part of the site or premises to a use other than an employment use is the most appropriate means by which upgrading, modernisation or redevelopment of the remainder of the site will be achieved, necessary to ensure its retention. - F) It is an important component of a wider regeneration proposal endorsed by Wigan Council. - G) It will meet an established need in accordance with other policies in the Neighbourhood Plan and it can be demonstrated that there is no alternative site reasonably available and the benefits in planning terms to the local community outweigh the loss of the employment site or premises. - H) It is a small site below 0.4 hectares that is physically isolated from other employment sites.
+- B) There is no current or likely future demand for employment uses and it is not viable for the area, site or premises to be made suitable to meet current or likely future demand. - C) The site or use gives rise to a significant environmental problem and redevelopment or re-use for other uses is the only viable means by which mitigation can be achieved. - D) It is the only viable means of retaining a listed building. - E) Redevelopment for and/or change of use of part of the site or premises to a use other than an employment use is the most appropriate means by which upgrading, modernisation or redevelopment of the remainder of the site will be achieved, necessary to ensure its retention. - F) It is an important component of a wider regeneration proposal endorsed by Wigan Council. - G) It will meet an established need in accordance with other policies in the Neighbourhood Plan and it can be demonstrated that there is no alternative site reasonably available and the benefits in planning terms to the local community outweigh the loss of the employment site or premises.